 How much life insurance cover do I need if I have death in service benefit?

-Many companies offer a death in service benefit, which pays a lump sum if you die while still in employment.
+A death in service benefit pays a lump sum if you die while still in employment.

 The payout varies depending on the company you work for, but it’s usually worked out as a multiple of your salary.
 For instance, some firms might offer you four or five times your usual income.